Skip to main content

 Note: You’ll only be able to create or edit a template if you’re a space administrator.
 Learn more about Confluence permissions.

-1. Head to the Confluence space where you want to create the template.
+1. Head to the Confluence space where you want your template to live.

 2. Select ‘Space settings’ from the left-hand sidebar.